tmorse305/udi-mqtt-pg3x/README.md

 ### Notes

 This BETA version has added a DIMMER module and expanded ANALOG to include A0, Temperature, Illuminance, Range, pH and MQX.
 "Query" may not work!
+It now also allows for multiple sensors on the same device.
+Each device gets its own node.

 Please report any problems on the UDI user forum.